3 ways to have a sustainable holiday season in Melbourne

-- Buying tickets for an upcoming event; and
+- Purchase tickets for an upcoming event; and

 - Making a donation to charity in their name.

 Sometimes, the most valuable gift is your time.
-If your friend just had a baby, for example, there are few things she’ll appreciate more than an IOU for an evening of childcare.
+If your friend just had a baby, for example, there are few things they'll appreciate more than an IOU for an evening of childcare.

 If you do want to take the material route, shop local and support Melbourne craftspeople.
-Head to Docklands to pick up some last minute presents at the Blender Artist Market on Friday night or pop into the Rose Street Market in Fitzroy on Saturday or Sunday.
+Head to Coburg to pick up some last-minute presents at the Coburg Night Market or pop into the Rose Street Market in Fitzroy on Saturday or Sunday.

 2. Clean up with care

 During the holidays, landfills go into overdrive.
-Avoid contributing to this by understanding how to properly dispose of certain items.
+Avoid contributing to this by understanding how to dispose of certain items properly.
 Christmas lights, for example, should never go in the landfill, nor should your old mobile phone or other electronics if Santa surprises you with an upgrade.

 Repurposing and donating are even better options for would-be waste.
-Last year, Australians received $179 million of unwanted Christmas presents, according to CARE Australia, which is why we think it’s time to do away with the regifting faux pas.
-Don’t worry, we won’t tell your office Kris Kringle.
+Don’t worry; we won’t tell your office Kris Kringle.

-Planet ARK have a great ‘12 do’s of Christmas‘ campaign to help us help the planet this holiday season.
+Planet ARK has a great ‘12 do’s of Christmas‘ campaign to help us help the planet during the holiday season.

 3. Choose sustainable foods and save those leftovers